alexmerelus/cloud-resume-challenge/README.md

 - **Cloud Security Focus**: Incorporated best practices and templates to ensure the cloud infrastructure is secure and compliant.

 ## Acknowledgements
-Immensely grateful to the Cloud Resume Challenge guidelines and the OpenAI community for their valuable resources and insights.
+Immensely grateful to the Cloud Resume Challenge guidelines and community for valuable resources and insights.

 ## Contact Information
 - **LinkedIn**: [Alex Merelus](https://linkedin.com/in/alexmerelus)